-In case you didn’t know, an employer paying student loans is one of the hottest topics in compensation management today.
-In fact, student loan repayment assistance is the number one new benefit that companies are planning to start providing to their employees (especially full-time employees) during their open enrollment period this year, according to Employee Benefit Adviser’s Open Enrollment Readiness Benchmark survey, sponsored by ADP.
+In case you didn’t know, an employer paying student loans is one of the hottest tax-free benefits in compensation management today.
+In fact, student loan repayment assistance as an employer contribution is the one new benefit that companies are providing to their employees (especially full-time employees) during their open enrollment period this year, according to Employee Benefit Adviser’s Open Enrollment Readiness Benchmark survey, sponsored by ADP.

 Without further ado, let’s jump right into it.

 Before we get into the meat of this post, we’ve taken the liberty to provide you with an overview of what you’ll find .

 Use it as your map to get a heads-up on the topics I’ll be touching on:

 - Student Loan Relief Programs And How They Work

 - Things To Bear In Mind: Student Loan Repayment Plans

 - Benefits of Paying Student Loans For Employees